Honoré Daumier: Career: 1830–1864

 On February 2, 1846, a seamstress named Alexandrine Dassy gave birth to Daumier's illegitimate son, who was named Honoré Daumier.
 The couple were married on April 16, 1846.
 They moved to 9 Quai d'Anjou, on the Ile Saint-Louis in 1846 where they lived until 1863.
-One author described the Ile-Saint-Louis at that time as "still a place apart, 'a little provincial town' in the midst of Paris.", where toll bridges discouraged casual traffic and artists could find freedom and inexpensive rent.
-Although Daumier had been doing some painting for a number of years, it was in the late 1840s that he begin to focus and became increasingly dedicated to painting.
+One author described the Ile-Saint-Louis at that time as "still a place apart, 'a little provincial town' in the midst of Paris", where toll bridges discouraged casual traffic and artists could find freedom and inexpensive rent.
+Although Daumier had been doing some painting for a number of years, it was in the late 1840s that he became increasingly dedicated to painting.
 He exhibited at the Salon for the first time in 1849, showing The Miller, his Son and the Ass.
 The painter Boissard de Boisdenier was a neighbor with an apartment in the Hôtel Lauzum (a.k.a.
 Hôtel Pinodan), which was a gathering place for writers, poets, painters, and sculptors where Daumier met many prominent artist of the day.
 It was there he made the acquaintance of Charles Baudelaire, who soon became a close friend and advocate of his work.
 Baudelaire contributed to a set of essays published in 1852 celebrating Daumier's lithographs and prints calling him "one of our leading men, not only in caricature, but in modern art."
 In time, Daumier gained the respect and was on friendly terms with artist such as Jean-Baptiste-Camille Corot, Gustave Courbet, Eugène Delacroix, Jean-François Millet, and Théodore Rousseau who, in contrast to the public, often admired Daumier's paintings more than his lithographs.
 Delacroix thought enough of Daumier's drawings to make copies of them to study.